kschuetz/collection-views/README.md

 The views yielded by these transformation are new, independent views, and do not affect the original in any way.

+## Easy to construct on the fly

+Collection views should be easy to create on the fly without the need for a pre-existing collection, and views constructed this way should be first-class and have the same capabilities of all other views.

 # <a name="types">Types of collection views</a>

 | Interface | Immutable to bearer | Guaranteed safe from mutation anywhere | Guaranteed non-empty |